The Big Land: Plot

 Back home in Texas following the Civil War, former Confederate officer Chad Morgan (Alan Ladd) leads a cattle drive to Missouri, assuring fellow ranchers that their stock will bring $20 a head at auction.
 Instead, ruthless cattle baron Brog (Anthony Caruso) has scared off all competition and offers a dollar and a half a head for the half-starved Longhorns, who had little good grazing along the trail.
-Chad had enough of violence during the war, and chooses not to confront Brog, a skilled gunfighter, who wounds one of his companions.
+Chad had enough of violence during the war, and chooses not to confront Brog, a skilled gunfighter, who wounds one of Chad's companions.

 Blamed for what happened, Morgan chooses not to return to Texas.
 He spends a night in a livery stable and meets town drunk Joe Jagger (Edmond O'Brien), who is nearly lynched for trying to steal whiskey.
 Chad helps keep Joe sober after they leave town.
 On their journey, Chad finds out the rail line has been extended well into Kansas, much closer to Texas, and there is good grass land there to fatten the cattle up after the long trek, making them more valuable.
 He also learns Joe is a talented architect, who has worked on important projects, but never finished any of them, because of his drinking.

 They meet farmers who are growing a lot of wheat and have nowhere to sell it.
-Chad has an idea—between cattle from Texas and wheat from Kansas, the railroad might be persuaded to build a spur line. so Chad and Joe ride to Kansas City to meet Tom Draper (Don Castle), a railroad man who is engaged to Joe's sister Helen (Virginia Mayo), a singer in the saloon.
-Tom likes the idea of a railroad spur to aid the farmers and cattlemen—separately, neither would be enough to make it worthwhile.
+Chad has an idea...between cattle from Texas and wheat from Kansas, the railroad might be persuaded to build a spur line.
+So Chad and Joe ride to Kansas City to meet Tom Draper (Don Castle), a railroad man.
+He is engaged to Joe's sister, Helen (Virginia Mayo), a singer in the saloon.
+Tom likes the idea of a railroad spur to aid the farmers and cattlemen...separately, neither would be enough to make it worthwhile.

 Helen is pleased at the change in her brother and thanks Chad, which brings out some jealousy in her fiancé.
 Brog and his sidekick disrupt the town's construction attempts while Chad is off getting his fellow cattlemen to drive their steers to Kansas.
 Brog, wanting to monopolize the new market, murders one of the cattle buyers to scare the others off, so he can still bid low.
-At first, Joe backs down from Brog, and goes back to drinking.
-But when he does confront Brog and his sidekick, Brog gets him to draw his gun, then shoots him down easily.
+At first, Joe backs down from Brog and is handed a bottle of whiskey.
+While in his office, he pours a shot and smashes it on the floor.
+When he does confront Brog and his sidekick, Brog gets him to draw his gun and murders him.

 Blaming Chad for not being there, Helen turns on him upon his return.
 Brog stampedes cattle through the town to try and destroy Chad and Joe's rebellion against his monopoly.
-Chad meets Brog and his man in the saloon—Brog doesn't realize Chad is faster than he is, and in spite of the two-to-one odds, Chad prevails in the gunfight.
-Helen embraces him and Tom realizes he has lost her for good.
-But the vision he, Chad, and Joe had together has come to fruition.
+Chad meets Brog and his man in the saloon.
+In spite of the 2-to-1 odds, Chad prevails in the gunfight.
+Helen runs to and embraces him.
+Tom realizes he has lost her for good.
+Sven gave him some good advice on handling his loss.
+The vision he, Chad, and Joe had together has come to fruition.